gfting/anon-feedback-slackbot/README.md

 ## Deployment

 There are a couple of options for deployment–I used [Zeit Now](https://zeit.co/dashboard) for ease of rapid deployment.
 If using it, then deploy your bot utilizing `now --prod` in your terminal.
 Use the resulting URL with `/action` afterwards for your slash command url.

+# Future Steps

+-   [ ] Integrate OAuth process for other organizations to adopt
+-   [ ] Link up with interesting web interface; integrate with VandyHacks documentation systems and Notion if they come out with an API